 Accident claims are grouped into "at-fault” and "non-fault” categories — put simply any repair or replacement costs will be paid by the insurer of the "at-fault” party, which is usually the driver deemed to be to blame for the accident.

-Even if your no-claims bonus remains in place, your car insurance premium could still go up at renewal time (your no-claims discount is applied after your premium is calculated).
+Even if your no-claims bonus remains in place, your policy premium could still go up at renewal time (your no-claims discount is applied after your premium is calculated).
 Insurers may see you as more of a risk as your car has been identified as a target for vandals.

 You will need to declare any claims when you take out car insurance for the next three to five years, but any impact on your costs should be minimised over time as your no-claims bonus is rebuilt.